James Earl Jones: 15 Great Performances Besides Star Wars

 The Lion King (Mufasa)

-It was a stroke of genius for Disney to cast James Earl Jones as the voice of Mufasa, the mighty ruler of the jungle and father of Simba (Matthew Broderick), in the 1994 animated classic inspired by Shakespeare.
-Because the character was defined so much by his voice, Jones ended up becoming the only actor from the original cast of The Lion King to reprise his role in Jon Favreau’s 2019 reboot.
+It was a stroke of genius for Disney to cast James Earl Jones as the voice of Mufasa, the mighty ruler of the jungle and father of Simba (Matthew Broderick), in the 1994 classic inspired by Shakespeare and one of the best animated Disney movies of all time.
+Because the character was so distinctly defined by his voice, Jones ended up becoming the only actor from the original Lion King voice cast to reprise his role in Jon Favreau’s 2019 reboot.

 James Earl Jones in Coming to America